Matt Duffy Player Props: Royals vs. Rangers

 Matt Duffy At The Plate

-- Duffy has gotten a hit in five of eight games this season (62.5%), with multiple hits twice.
+- Duffy has gotten a hit in six of nine games this season (66.7%), with multiple hits twice.

-- Duffy has driven in a run in one game this year, and it was more than one in that game.
+- Duffy has an RBI in one game this year, and it was more than one in that game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.